 Six grand sumo tournaments held in Japan each year.
 Each tournament lasts fifteen days, with each sumo wrestler competing daily.
 After the tournament, sumo wrestlers move up or down in their ranking level depending on their win/loss record.

 There are four levels that a young sumo wrestler must work his way up, in an up or out system that rewards success with high wages including gifts from patrons.
-An additional two levels with limited spots are reserved for the most successful sumo wrestlers, and is considered “hall of fame” status.
+An additional two levels with limited spots are reserved for the most successful sumo wrestlers and are considered “hall of fame” status.
 Sumo wrestlers who make the highest level, Yokozuna or Grand Champion, must retire if they lose a match.

 While sumo is considered a distinct Japanese sport, foreigners have joined the sport with much success.
 The most famous is Akebono Tarō from Hawaii.
-He weighed in at 550 pounds, and was the first non-Japanese-born wrestler to reach Yokozuna status.
+He weighed in at 550 pounds and was the first non-Japanese-born wrestler to reach Yokozuna status.
 Konishiki, also from Hawaii, was the largest Sumo wrestler in history, weighing in at 650 pounds!
 He was the first non-Japanese-born wrestler to reach ōzeki, the second-highest rank in the sport.

 While sumo is an ancient sport with religious roots, it continues to be a popular sport in Japan.
-As a participant, sport fan, or consumer of sumo’s famous Chankonabe stew, sumo is a wonderful way to experience Japanese culture!
+As a participant, sports fan, or consumer of sumo’s famous Chankonabe stew, sumo is a wonderful way to experience Japanese culture!